Book of Mormon: Plan of salvation

 The Christian concept of God's plan of salvation for humanity is a frequently recurring theme of the Book of Mormon.
-While the Bible does not directly outline a plan of salvation, the Book of Mormon explicitly refers to the concept thirty times, using a variety of terms such as plan of salvation, plan of happiness, and plan of redemption.
+While the Bible does not directly outline a plan of salvation, the Book of Mormon explicitly refers to the concept thirty times using a variety of terms such as plan of salvation, plan of happiness, and plan of redemption.
 The Book of Mormon's plan of salvation doctrine describes life as a probationary time for people to learn the gospel of Christ through revelation given to prophets and have the opportunity to choose whether or not to obey God.
 Jesus' atonement then makes repentance possible, enabling the righteous to enter a heavenly state after a final judgment.

-Although most of Christianity traditionally considers the fall of man a negative development for humanity, the Book of Mormon instead portrays the fall as a foreordained step in God's plan of salvation, necessary to securing human agency, eventual righteousness, and bodily joy through physical experience.
+Although most of Christianity traditionally considers the fall of man to be a negative development for humanity, the Book of Mormon instead portrays the fall as a foreordained step in God's plan of salvation, necessary to securing human agency, eventual righteousness, and bodily joy through physical experience.
 This positive interpretation of the Adam and Eve story contributes to the Book of Mormon's emphasis "on the importance of human freedom and responsibility" to choose salvation.